jeffskinnerbox/ubuntu-desktop/README.md

 # remove the built box now that its in the repository
 rm ubuntu-desktop.box

-# your vm is nolong needed
+# your vm is no long needed
 vagrant destroy
 ```